-I worked in business, mostly at the Earls Court and Olympia exhibition centres, for a subsidiary of P&O for twenty years, before entering politics.
+I worked in business, for a subsidiary of P & O for twenty years, before entering politics.
 I continue to serve as a school governor in North Kensington.

 From 2002 – 2006 I was a local Councillor and in 2008 I was elected as a Member of the London Assembly and became The Deputy Mayor of London to Boris Johnson from 2012-2015.